Oprah headed for Illinois Broadcasters' Hall of Fame

 Robservations on the media beat:

-- As Oprah Winfrey takes her victory lap in the final year of her Chicago-based talk show, she'll stop to pick up the highest honor of the Illinois Broadcasters Association.
+- victory lap in the final year of her Chicago-based talk show, she'll stop to pick up the highest honor of the Illinois Broadcasters Association.
 Outgoing IBA board chairman Emily Barr, president and general manager of Winfrey's flagship station, ABC-owned WLS-Channel 7, announced last week that Winfrey will be inducted into the group's Hall of Fame.
 She'll join a pantheon that includes Jack Benny, Orson Welles, Paul Harvey, Mike Wallace, Siskel & Ebert, Bill Kurtis and Dick Biondi.
 John Gehron, who most recently was general manager of Winfrey's Harpo Radio, succeeds Barr as IBA chairman.
 No date has been announced for the induction ceremony.
 Said Dennis Lyle, president and CEO of the IBA:

 "We're thrilled‚ Ms. Winfrey has accepted our invitation for induction into the Illinois Broadcasters Association's Hall of Fame.‚ Her‚ induction‚ provides‚ us a forum to extend our sincere appreciation‚ for her brilliant contribution to the broadcast industry, as well as the opportunity to‚ publicly thank her for the‚ many years of remarkable broadcast television she so masterfully crafted right here in Illinois."